chrisewilliams2006-jpg/BreastDM-Reproduction/Notes/Project_Notes.md

 could also increase optimization complexity and overfitting on the relatively small training cohort.
 Evaluating full four-stage bidirectional fusion is therefore reserved as a possible future experiment.

+## Final thing

+Alright so I think my project and readme's are very consistent, I have completed everything and ultimately made a good project, the next big thing that I will do is create a new github that is more conventional to how githubs should look like with all the arg parse stuff.